Aligning Utility Programs with Local Codes (Policy)

 NBI aggregates technical information from existing high performance buildings.
 Observed trends are translated into best-practice energy conservation measures.
 These packages of measures are modeled in various U.S. climate regions determine cost-effectiveness.

 NBI uses its research to craft integrated, whole-building design guidance for small commercial buildings.
 Incorporating this guidance into voluntary utility programs builds market capacity that allows these strategies to be moved into model stretch codes and then into national model codes.
-For example with NBI’s Core to Codes initiative, the Advanced Buildings Core Performance Guide became the basis for the Massachusetts Stretch Code and then for major revisions to the 2012 International Energy Conservation Code.
+For example with NBI’s Core to Codes initiative, the New Construction Core Performance Guide became the basis for the Massachusetts Stretch Code and then for major revisions to the 2012 International Energy Conservation Code.
 At that time the IECC increased in stringency by more than 25% over the 2006 edition.

 Now that Core Performance is incorporated into various codes, NBI has continued the cycle with its successor, the New Construction New Construction Guide®.
 An application of the New Construction Guide has been adopted as the prescriptive compliance path for the energy code in Boulder, Colorado.
 The Boulder Energy Code requires a 30% improvement over ASHRAE 90.1-2010, making the New Construction Guide a part of the most stringent energy code in the country.